vexide/internal-documentation/src/simulators/protocol.md

 - `Auto`
 - `Driver`

+### Color

+A struct that represents an rgb8 color.
+`Color` fields:
+- r: 8 bit integer
+- g: 8 bit integer
+- b: 8 bit integer

 ## Notes

-- API documentation available at <https://docs.rs/pros-simulator-interface>.
+- Rust implementation available at <https://docs.rs/pros-simulator-interface>.
 - `pros-simulator-server` only uses Stdio to communicate, but other streams are possible.
 - Data over Stderr should be considered unstructured logs and may be shown to the user.
 As such, if the code executor crashes, its error message will be visible.